wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 Even you can change the share buttons images if you wish!.

-Using this plugin you can easly share your website with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.
+Using this plugin you can easly share your website with your friends on Facebook,Twitter,Linkedin,Pinterest,Google+.

 There are not added any external JS files in this plugin so it's does not effect on your site speed as well.